Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

-This is the 2nd piece titled "Andante" in Ferdinando Carulli's revised classical guitar tuition "methode" Opus 241.
-You can play it from the score below, and also hear a score-generated audio track in the video capsule near the bottom of the Hub.
+This is the 2nd piece titled "Andante" in Ferdinando Carulli's revised classical guitar tuition "Methode" (Opus 241).
+You can play it from the score below, and you can also hear a score-generated audio track in the video capsule near the bottom of this article.

-Click anywhere on the score to see it magnified in the HubPages Gallery, and if you want to follow the score in the video capsule, view it in full-screen mode using a high playback quality setting for the clearest display.
+If you want to read the score in the video capsule as the music plays, it's best to view it in full-screen mode using a high playback quality setting for the clearest display.

 F. Carulli - Andante No.2 From Opus 241 for classical guitar